Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • strong tea or coffee;

-In order to avoid problems, you need to lighten your diet, enrich dinner with light foods (for example, seafood salad, steamed or stewed fish, dried fruit compote).
-The last meal should take place no later than 2-3 hours before bedtime.
-Heavy foods (mushrooms or meat) are best eaten in the first half of the day - in the second, vegetables and fruits should be preferred.
+In order to avoid problems, you need to lighten your diet, enrich your dinner with light foods (for example, seafood salad, steamed or stewed fish, dried fruit compote).
+The last meal should occur no later than 2-3 hours before bedtime.
+It is better to eat heavy foods (mushrooms or meat) in the first half of the day; in the second half, you should give preference to vegetables and fruits.

 Attention!
 Smoking can also cause sweating.
-The detrimental effect of this habit on the body does not ignore the water-salt metabolism in the epidermis, disrupting all natural processes in it.
+The harmful effect of this habit on the body does not ignore the water-salt metabolism in the epidermis, disrupting all natural processes in it.

 In older men

-The reason why an elderly person sweats a lot is hormonal changes that begin or have been taking place in the body for a long time.
+The reason why an elderly person sweats a lot is hormonal changes that are beginning or have already been occurring in the body for a long time.
 This is explained by a sharp decrease in the hormone testosterone.

 Symptoms of hormonal imbalance: